List of Donkey Kong characters: Wrinkly Kong

-Dixie Kong's family

 Dixie Kong

-is a young female chimpanzee or monkey with a ponytail that allows her to grasp and swing from objects.
-Her first appearance is Donkey Kong Country 2: Diddy's Kong Quest where she and Diddy Kong partner as "inseparable friends" to rescue DK.
-Cranky refers to her as "that girlfriend of his".
+is a young female chimpanzee with a ponytail that allows her to grasp objects, swing, and glide.
+Her first appearance is Donkey Kong Country 2: Diddy's Kong Quest, where she and Diddy Kong partner as "inseparable friends" to rescue DK.
+Cranky refers to her as "that girlfriend of his."
 She was also playable in Donkey Kong Land 2.

-Dixie later was the protagonist of Donkey Kong Country 3: Dixie Kong's Double Trouble! and Donkey Kong Land III, with Kiddy Kong as her sidekick.
-While she did not return in Donkey Kong 64, her sister, Tiny Kong, served as her replacement.
+Dixie later appeared as the protagonist of Donkey Kong Country 3: Dixie Kong's Double Trouble! and Donkey Kong Land III, with Kiddy Kong as her sidekick.
 Her next playable appearance was in Donkey Konga 2 on the GameCube, a bongo rhythm game.
 She appeared once again in the Japan-only Donkey Konga 3.
-She is also a playable character in DK King of Swing for the Game Boy Advance, Diddy Kong Racing DS and Donkey Kong: Jungle Climber for the Nintendo DS, and Donkey Kong Barrel Blast for the Wii.
+She is a playable character in DK King of Swing for the Game Boy Advance, Diddy Kong Racing DS and Donkey Kong: Jungle Climber for the Nintendo DS, and Donkey Kong Barrel Blast for the Wii.

-Dixie Kong is also available as a playable character in Mario Superstar Baseball, which was also Dixie Kong's debut in the Mario franchise.
-Her next appearance in a Mario game was in Mario Hoops 3-on-3.
-She later appeared in Mario Super Sluggers.
-Additionally, she made her debut appearance in the Mario Kart series in Mario Kart Tour for mobile phones.

-After a six year-absence following Mario Super Sluggers, she returned in Donkey Kong Country: Tropical Freeze for the Wii U and Nintendo Switch.

-Dixie made her return in Donkey Kong Bananza as one of the racers in the Rambi Rumble at the Racing Layer along with Diddy Kong.
+Dixie Kong has been playable in Mario Superstar Baseball, Mario Hoops 3-on-3, and Mario Super Sluggers.
+Additionally, she made her debut appearance in the Mario Kart series in Mario Kart Tour for mobile devices.
+Dixie Kong returned in Donkey Kong Country: Tropical Freeze for the Wii U and Nintendo Switch.
+She also makes an appearance in Donkey Kong Bananza as one of the racers in the Rambi Rumble at the Racing Layer along with Diddy Kong.

-Dixie appears in the Donkey Kong Country TV series, where she was voiced by actress Louise Vallance.
+Dixie Kong has also featured in the Donkey Kong Country TV series, where she was voiced by actress Louise Vallance.
 She is currently voiced by Kahoru Sasajima.
 She has a cameo appearance in The Super Mario Bros.
-Movie in a scene taking place at the Jungle Kingdom arena.
+Movie.